 I prioritize two things in my profession: individualized, one-on-one, quality care and continued education with an emphasis on professional growth.
 The unfortunate fact is that it is hard to maintain these two things in a clinic run by insurance companies.
 The design is flawed or more over, our insurance system is backwards.
 After re-living the same story over and over again, I was tired of treatment times being cut, patients being pushed over to under-qualified aides and insurance reimbursement dictating what treatment I was and wasn’t allowed to give.
 I opened up my own practice in order to guarantee that at the end of everyday, I know I have given the best possible care to each and every one of my patients.
 In order to make sure of this, I will never hire, expand or double book, and I will never take insurance as long as it functions in its current state.

 About every 2 years I get bored and start reaching for something new.
 This has been great for my professional development and my ever expanding toolbox.
 Maybe not so great for my husband.
-Over the years what’s going on in my life often influences which direction I take.
-The previously mentioned accident and consequential chronic pain made me interested in pain science and management of contributors like stress and diet.
-Coaching soccer for the high school and now working as their athletic trainer led me to seek more information on injury prevention, functional movement and sports performance.
-Seeing a growing number of injured “cross-fitters” put me in the CrossFit Level 1 course and later got me into individualized programming for clients of all levels and goals.
+Over the years, what’s going on in my life often influences which direction I take.
+The previously mentioned accident and subsequent chronic pain made me interested in pain science and management of contributors like stress and diet.
+Coaching soccer for the high school and then working as their athletic trainer led me to seek more information on injury prevention, functional movement and sports performance.
+Seeing a high number of injured crossfitters put me in the CrossFit Level 1 course which completely changed my perspective of the sport.
+Lifting, specifically lifting heavy, was game changing for my back pain and I have since become an advocate for lifting as being essential to health and wellness.
+I later got into individualized programming for clients of all levels and goals including perinatal women.
 Then I embarked on maybe the one “job” that will never get boring, parenthood.
-Naturally, it has shifted my interests as a physical therapist at least for the time being.
-Having just experienced pregnancy and labor, I am now in what I am realizing is a life long phase of postpartum.
-The lack of proper prenatal and postnatal care in this country has astonished me and I am determined to be a part of the movement to right this wrong.
-I am in the process of becoming a pelvic specialist, I will soon be a BirthFit professional and I am already a mom which I feel may be the most valuable qualification as I enter this new chapter to my novel.
-Or should I call it an encyclopedia at this point?
+Naturally, I became more interested in the pelvic floor and perinatal care while pregnant.
+I became a Pelvic Physical Therapist and immediately became an educator because the lack of information out there is astonishing.
+Having just been through it myself, I became invested in filling the gaps that every mother goes through.
+I started Mom Strong Santa Cruz to fill the void in educated functional strength opportunities for mothers.
+It later became an educational movement to train as many gyms as possible so a mom (or future mom) can one day walk into any gym in Santa Cruz County and be taken care of in any stage of pregnancy or postpartum.